Purchase an unlimited site pass to view all content for $25.

 A ute — pronouced “yoot” — combines a hardtop passenger cabin with an open cargo bed rear formatted to fit into a typical passenger car footprint (see footprint comparisons).
 Popular in Australia and New Zealand, the ute parks easily on the street or in residential garages, features the creature comforts and efficiency of a daily driver, and yet can handle heavy or dirty loads when necessary.

 Residual popularity of the ute since the late 1980s has been filled by various custom transformations of late model sedans, including the Dodge Charger, Audi A4, Subaru Impreza, and Volkswagen Golf/Jetta models.
+A humorous YouTube video by Ed’s Auto Reviews in the Netherlands summarizes the ute’s backwater history.

 Why a compact ute?